uchiharon/Introduction-to-machine-learning/README.md

-ud120-projects
+My solution to ud120-projects
 ==============

-Starter project code for students taking Udacity ud120
+This is my solution using the Starter project code for taking Udacity ud120

+Udacity ud120, is an introductive course to machine learning.
+It entails both Supervised and Unsupervised machine learning